taniauser-25/552-sp25-p1/README.md

-# How I ran the code
 # For Task 1 and Task 2:
-I did in it Google Colab.
-To make the lab.h and lab.c I used the following lines of code
+I did code in Google Colab.
+To execute the lab.h and lab.c, I used the following lines of code
 ``` %%writefile lab.h ```
 and
 ``` %%writefile lab.c ```
-so if you are runnining it in colab make sure to add these 2 lines to code in each cell of lab.h and lab.c.
+So, if you are runnining it in colab make sure to add these 2 lines to code in each cell of lab.h and lab.c.

-To run this code in Google Colab:
+To run this code in Google Colab additional steps:

 1. Install GCC by running:
 ```bash